ObolNetwork/obol-docs/docs/charon/intro.md

 The `PartialSignatureDB` stores the partially signed data submitted by the local Charon client’s VC.
 But it also stores all the partial signatures submitted by the VCs of other peers in the cluster.
 This is achieved by the `PartialSignatureExchange` component that exchanges partial signatures between all peers in the cluster.
-All charon clients, therefore, store all partial signatures the cluster generates.
+All Charon clients, therefore, store all partial signatures the cluster generates.

 ### **Threshold Aggregate** partial signatures